jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 if we are choosing between two fixed packages, when in practice the pieces can be recombined.

-Second, flow maps point to a better way to build fast continuous-domain generators.
+Second, flow maps point to one way of making fast continuous-domain generators better specified.
 If the sampler needs to make a large jump, the model should be given the information needed to learn that jump directly.

-Third, the same idea may matter for language models.
+Third, the same inference-capacity question may matter for language models.
 Rather than assuming LLMs must stay in the usual discrete-token, left-to-right form, we should ask whether continuous states, refinement steps, or flow-like updates can give language models a useful form of inference-time scaling.

 This is a shorter, less technical version of the argument.
 For the longer technical write-up, see